DBozhinovski/astro-wp-starter-kit/README.md

 ## Motivation

-Astro is an amazaing center-stack / BFF solution, which can be a great "glue" between what we nowadays consider a web application and a classical website.
+Astro is an amazing center-stack / BFF solution, which can be a great "glue" between what we nowadays consider a web application and a classical website.
 WordPress is the most commonly used CMS.
 Astro and WordPress make for a great combo in many scenarios.
 This project aims to provide a good starting point for any such scenarios.

 ### Use cases